ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 Welcome to the CG-RMSD Project repository!

+This is a group project for the course Bioinformatics of RNA and non-coding world.
-This project provides Python scripts to compute the coarse-grained RMSD (CG-RMSD) between native and predicted PDB structures for specified atoms.
+This repository provides Python scripts to compute the coarse-grained RMSD (CG-RMSD) between native and predicted PDB structures for specified atoms.
 The repository is designed to offer flexibility for users interested in bulk processing of data, as well as a targeted CG-RMSD computation for individual native-predicted pairs.
 Below is a detailed description of each script and how to use them effectively.

-This is a group project for the course Bioinformatics of RNA and non-coding world.

-The goal of this project is to answer **Which coarse-grained representation has the highest correlation to current metrics?**

 Member of the team :
 [Stephaniefouteau](https://github.com/stephaniefouteau) -
 [13Aigrie](https://github.com/13Aigrie) -
 [Ethelmerry](https://github.com/skyethel)

+The question we want to answer is : **Which coarse-grained representation has the highest correlation to current metrics?**
 The goal of the project is to compute a custom coarse-grained RMSD and to compare its correlation with three main metrics:

 - RMSD
 - MCQ
 - TM-Score

 ---

 ## Table of Contents